Do you know the difference between an axe, hatchet, and tomahawk? Can you spot the difference between them at first glance?

 Each one of these blades is used for different purposes.

 What are the differences between all of them?
 How are they similar?

 Keep reading while we go through the ax, hatchet, and tomahawk.
 We’ll also mention a fourth tool that is worth knowing,

 The hatchet does a much better job at splitting tasks work then the hawk, but as far as any chopping work that you have to do.
-The tomahawk is on unmatched in this category.
+The tomahawk is unmatched in this category.
 This is due mostly to the width of the blade.
-The bit of the tomahawk is thinner so it’s not going to get stuck in wood.
+The bit of the tomahawk is thinner so it’s not going to get stuck in the wood.

 The hatchet is a better option for Bushcraft purposes like splitting and chopping wood than the Tomahawk.